 (4) Group and/or Interactive Group psychotherapy in an outpatient setting must be performed in an office, clinic, or other confidential setting.
 Group therapy is a face-to-face interaction between a therapist and two or more unrelated patients (though there may be siblings in the same group, just not siblings only) to facilitate emotional, psychological, or behavioral changes.
 All group therapy records must indicate group size.
 Maximum total group size is six for ages four up to 18.
 Groups 18-20 year olds can include eight individuals.
 Group therapy must be provided for the benefit of the member as a specifically identified component of an individual treatment plan.
 Multi-family group therapy size is limited to eight family units.

-(5) Assessment/Evaluation and testing is provided by apsychologist, certified psychometrist, psychological technician of a psychologist or a LBHP utilizing tests selected from currently accepted assessment test batteries.
+(5) Assessment/evaluation and testing is provided by a psychologist, certified psychometrist, psychological technician of a psychologist or a LBHP utilizing tests selected from currently accepted assessment test batteries.
 For assessments conducted in a school setting, the Oklahoma State Department of Education requires that a licensed supervisor sign the assessment.
-Eight hours/units of testing per patient (over the age of two), per provider is allowed every 12 months.
+Eight hours/units of testing per patient (over the age of three), per provider is allowed every 12 months.
 There may be instances when further testing is appropriate based on established medical necessity criteria found in the Prior Authorization Manual.
 Justification for additional testing beyond allowed amount as specified in this section must be clearly explained and documented in the medical record.
 Test results must be reflected in the service plan or medical record.
 The service plan must clearly document the need for the testing and what the testing is expected to achieve.
-Testing for a child younger than three must be medically necessary and meet established Child (0-36 months of Age) criteria as set forth in the Prior Authorization Manual.
 Testing units must be billed on the date the testing, interpretation, scoring, and/or reporting was performed and supported by documentation.

 (6) Crisis intervention services for the purpose of stabilization and hospitalization diversion as clinically appropriate.

-(7) Payment for therapy services provided by a LBHP to any one member is limited to eight sessions/units per month.
+(7) Payment for therapy services provided by a LBHP to any one member is limited to four sessions/units per month.
 A maximum of 12 sessions/units of therapy and testing services per day per provider are allowed.
+A maximum of 35 hours of therapy per week per provider are allowed.
+The weekly service hour limitation will be calculated using a rolling four week average.
 Case Management services are considered an integral component of the behavioral health services listed above.

 (d) Home and Community Based Waiver Services for the Intellectually Disabled.
 All providers participating in the Home and Community Based Waiver Services for the intellectually disabled program must have a separate contract with this Authority to provide services under this program.
 All services are specified in the individual's plan of care.